Constitution of Brazil: Preamble

 The preamble to the Federal Constitution is a brief introductory statement that sets out the guiding purpose and principles of the document.
 The text reads:

 Title 1

 Title 1 is devoted to the fundamental principles of the Union.
 It describes the States, the municipalities and the Federal District as the indissoluble constituents of the Union.
 It also establishes three independent, harmonic government branches: the Executive, the Legislative and the Judiciary, and lists the nation's main goals.

 One of the most important excerpts from this title is in Article 1, single paragraph, stating:

 Title 2

 Title 2 states the Fundamental Safeguards.
 It ensures basic rights to all citizens and foreigners residing in the Country, prohibits capital punishment, defines citizenship requirements, political rights, among other regulations.

 Title 3

 Title 3 regulates the state organization.
-It establishes Brasília as the nation's capital, describes the rights and duties of the states, the municipalities, as well rules for the public staff.
+It establishes Brasília as the nation's capital, describes the rights and duties of the states, the municipalities, as well as rules for the public staff.